 Premiums You Can Deduct

-The IRS permits the deduction of the "ordinary and necessary cost of insurance" as a business expense as long as the expense is for a trade, business or profession.
-An "ordinary expense" is one that is common and accepted in your type of business.
-An expense is "necessary" if it is helpful and appropriate (but not necessarily indispensable) for your business.
-Publication 535 lists the following as generally accepted premium deductions:
+The IRS permits the deduction of a business expense that is both "ordinary and necessary."
+An expense is "ordinary" if it is common and accepted in your type of business.
+An expense is "necessary" if it is helpful and appropriate (but not necessarily indispensable) for your trade or business.
+According to Publication 535, you can take a deduction for premiums you paid the following types of insurance:

-- Insurance that covers fire, storm, theft, accidents or similar losses.
+- Insurance covering fire, storm, theft, accidents or similar losses.
 An example is commercial property insurance.

 - Credit insurance that covers losses from business bad debts